ibm-cloud-docs/openwhisk/test.md

 Blocking invocations use a request-response style and wait for the activation result to be available.
 The wait period is the lesser of 60 seconds or the action's [time limit value](/docs/openwhisk?topic=cloud-functions-limits#limits_syslimits).

-Run the action in the cloud by running a blocking invocation.
+Run the action by running a blocking invocation.

 ```
 ibmcloud fn action invoke --blocking ACTION_NAME